Thomas-Walker-Lynch/DA2X/README.md

 ## Usage

-  In the main of the program that is intended to use conveyance libraries, #include all the `...args.h` header files in a union called 'Args'.
+  In the main of the program that is intended to use sequence libraries, #include all the `...args.h` header files in a union called 'Args'.
 Immediately after that declare another union called `Text` and #include the `...text.h` files there.
 In the test directory you can find some examples.

-## Conveyances
+## Sequences

-  The library is a collection of segments of code that are called as 'conveyances'.
+  The library is a collection of segments of code that are called as 'sequences'.

   Each convenyance has one entry point and potentially multiple exit points.
-The entry point is the name of the conveyance, and the exit points are called continuations.
-A conveyance does not have a return statement, which is why it is not called a function.
-A conveyance is guaranteed to follow a continuation before reaching the closing brace.
+The entry point is the name of the sequence, and the exit points are called continuations.
+A sequence does not have a return statement, which is why it is not called a function.
+A sequence is guaranteed to follow a continuation before reaching the closing brace.

   One enters a convenyance by banching to it.
 We call such a branch a 'continuation'.

-  The header file `Conveyance.h` provides some syntax hacks to give the programmer a feeling that C has direct support for conveyances.
+  The header file `Sequence.h` provides some syntax hacks to give the programmer a feeling that C has direct support for sequences.

 ## What is an Array